What is Excess Flood Insurance and When Do You Need It?

 If your home is worth more than the payout limits provided by an NFIP policy, you might have to spend plenty of your own money to rebuild your home and replace its contents.

-There is an option, though: Homeowners can invest in supplemental insurance known as excess flood insurance.
+There is an option, though: Homeowners can invest in supplemental insurance known as excess flood insurance, which is why it’s always important to be aware of the different house insurance coverage types your insurance company offers.

 When extra flood protection is needed